AndunHH/spacemouse/README.md

 - Debug outputs can be requested over the serial interface during run time, see [config_sample.h](spacemouse-keys/config_sample.h#L36)
 - Over ten keys may be reported to the PC via USB and may be evaluated by the original driver software
 - "Kill-Keys" may disable translation or rotation directly in the mouse
+- Exclusive-Mode: Transmit either translation or rotation and set the other one to zero, depending on what the main motion is.
 - An encoder wheel can be used to replace one axis and allow e.g. zooming
 - Check out the [config_sample.h](spacemouse-keys/config_sample.h) for more informations about configurable elements and extensive debug outputs
 - LED can be enabled by the PC driver
-- Support for a LED ring, as supported by the FastLED library
+- Support for a [LED ring](#support-for-neopixel-led-ring), as supported by the FastLED library

 Wanted features:
 - Reverse Direction and Speed options in 3dConnexion Software is not working, because our spacemouse is not accepting this settings.